hundredrabbits/Pino/XOXO.md

 A collection of moments on the joys and difficulties of living away from internet and power.

 - 2.1 **Downsizing**, from our appartment in Tokyo to a 10m x 2m sailboat.
-It's not that hard, but what works on land won't necessarily work on a boat (computers, corrosion etc)
+It's not that hard.
 - 2.2 **Buying a sailboat**, learning to sail.
 It's not that hard.
 Sailboat repairs, the sailing community, open-source philosophy.
 - 2.3 **Development** without reliable internet connection.
 It's pretty hard.
 When Itchio lent us a hand.
 Meeting with another iOS developer on an island, iOS Troubles.
 - 2.4 **The Weather**, the sun dictates our tasks, lack of power.
 Sea sickness, staying safe, preparedness, wind changes.